alex65536/sofcheck/README.md

 - Andrey Brenkman, author of [Ifrit](http://alphagameset.xyz/ifrit/ifrit_chess_engine.html) chess engine, for well-commented source code of Ifrit.
 While looking at these sources, some ideas on how to use the heuristics in search became clearer to me.
+- [CCRL](https://ccrl.chessdom.com/) testers for testing the engine, and especially Graham Banks for awesome tournaments ;)

 ## License